-5.B Salvage: In stands that have been severely disturbed (e.g. blowdown from tornado, crown fire), and if salvage operations that include harvest of fine woody material are intended:
+2.B Salvage: If salvage operations that include the harvest of fine woody material are intended in stands that have been severely disturbed (e.g. following crown fire or blowdown from tornado):

 - Retain at least 5% of area in unsalvaged (no harvest) patches 0.1-2 acres in size.
-These should include large diameter reserve trees, mast trees, cavity trees, snags, and down coarse woody debris if present. - Exception: Effective sanitation methods to control pathogen outbreaks may require the removal of specific woody materials.
+These should include large diameter reserve trees, mast trees, cavity trees, snags, and down coarse woody debris if present. - Exceptions: - Retention is deemed a threat to human health and safety - Retention would interfere with effective sanitation methods to control pathogen outbreaks

-6.B Do not harvest fine woody material on shallow soils where bedrock is within 20 inches of the surface.
+3.B Do not harvest fine woody material on shallow soils where bedrock is within 20 inches of the surface.
+A list of soil series will be attached.

-7.B Do not harvest fine woody material on nutrient-poor soils .
-A list of soil series is [will be] attached.
+4.B Do not harvest fine woody material on nutrient-poor soils.
+A list of soil series is attached.

-• Exception: Jack pine stands may be harvested for woody biomass at rotations of 40 years or longer.
+- Exception: Jack pine stands may be harvested for woody biomass at rotations of 40 years or longer. - Soil series that are nutrient-poor: